 When leaders don’t “practice what they preach,” it can be almost impossible for a team to work together successfully.
 How can anyone trust a team leader who talks about one thing, but does another?

 Good team leaders push their people forward with excitement, inspiration, trust, and vision.
-If you lead a team that doesn't trust you, productivity will drop.
+If you lead a team that doesn’t trust you, productivity will drop.
 Enthusiasm may disappear.
-The vision you're trying so hard to make happen may lose its appeal, all because your team doesn't trust you anymore.
+So make sure to “practice what you preach” to your team.

 Build and manage the team culture